lkesteloot/unsong/unsong.md

 “I DO NOT WANT YOU TO LEAVE ME, BUT I KNOW YOU HAVE TO GO BACK TO COLORADO.
 SO I HAVE REARRANGED THE FUNDAMENTAL SPATIAL AND MYSTICAL ORGANIZATION OF THE UNIVERSE SOMEWHAT.
 IT WAS VERY HARD.
 I COULD NOT DO IT IN YETZIRAH OR EVEN BRIAH.
 I HAD TO EDIT ATZILUTH DIRECTLY.”

-“…doesn’t that destroy the world?”
+“... doesn’t that destroy the world?”

 “USUALLY.
 THAT IS WHY I MOSTLY AVOID IT.
 BUT I TRIED VERY HARD TO MAKE SURE THAT DID NOT HAPPEN.
 IN THIS CASE ALL IT DID WAS CHANGE THE BIBLE.
 IT IS SO WEIRD TO BEGIN WITH THAT I DOUBT VERY MANY PEOPLE WILL NOTICE.”